kusumotonorio/factlog/README.md

 # logica

-logica is a DSL like subset Prolog running on Factor.
+logica is a subset-Prolog-like DSL running on Factor.

 ## Usage